Is the economy in a recession right now? It depends on who you ask and has proven to be a surprisingly contentious question.

 The data backs me up here too.
 In an article written by US News in 2009, Coleman posted higher sales of tents, coolers, stoves, sleeping bags, and fishing gear.
 The same article notes that fishing and camping permits went up by 10% between 2008 and 2009 and that canning jars and Rawlings sporting goods posted 12% higher revenue in 2009 than 2007.

-Data from the 2020 recession is still coming in, but we know for sure that people Googled “camping” more in 2020 than at any point in the last five years.
+In the 2020 recession, we saw something similar happening as well.
+People Googled “camping” more in 2020 than at any point in the last five years.
 Makes sense, too, with all the travel restrictions put in place for the COVID-19 pandemic!

 3. Automotive parts